Aiden-aiden/alephwebwallet/README.md

 restart the server each time you make a small change in code.
 To install, run `sudo npm install -g nodemon`.

-Denarius Daemon Setup
+Aleph Daemon Setup
 ------------------

-You must have a Denarius daemon running on a local server or remote server (highly recommend using SSL)
+You must have an Aleph daemon running on a local server or remote server (highly recommend using SSL)

 Your configuration options should be set within your .env file, you can check the .env.example for examples

-In your denarius.conf file (The Denariusd/QT configuration file) add the following to allow use of the web wallet.
+In your aleph.conf file (The Aleph/QT configuration file) add the following to allow use of the web wallet.

 ```bash